larsks/blog.oddbit.com-posts/2012-11-04-openstack-windows-config-part1.md

+---
+layout: post
-Title: Automatic configuration of Windows instances in OpenStack, part 1
+title: Automatic configuration of Windows instances in OpenStack, part 1
 Slug: openstack-windows-1
-Tags: openstack,windows
+tags: openstack,windows
-Date: 2012-11-04
+date: 2012-11-04
+---

 This is the first of two articles in which I discuss my work in getting some Windows instances up and running in our [OpenStack][]